snonux/terraform/README.md

 * Contact and Calendar sync via ECS (migrate from Nextcloud)
 * Input variables, for configuring different service hosts.
 * Backup EFS, don't let `terraform destroy` erease all my data!
 Or create Backup
+* Cloudwatch monitoring with E-Mail alert of the services.

 ## Manual steps